Zaydism: Beliefs

 Zaydis believe Zayd ibn Ali was the rightful successor to the imamate because he led a rebellion against the Umayyad Caliphate, which he believed was tyrannical and corrupt.
 Muhammad al-Baqir did not engage in political action, and the followers of Zayd believed that a true Imām must fight against corrupt rulers.
 The renowned Muslim jurist Abu Hanifa, who is credited with founding the Hanafi school of Sunni Islam, delivered a fatwā or legal statement in favour of Zayd in his rebellion against the Umayyad ruler.
 He also secretly urged people to join the uprising and delivered funds to Zayd.

-Unlike Twelver and Isma'ili Shi'ism, Zaydis do not believe in the infallibility of Imams and reject the notion of nass imamate, but believe that an Imam can be any descendant of Hasan ibn ʻAlī or Husayn ibn ʻAlī.
+Unlike Twelver and Isma'ili Shi'ism, Zaydis do not believe in the infallibility of Imams and reject the notion of nass imamate, but believe that an Imam can be any descendant of Hasan ibn Ali or Husayn ibn Ali.
 Zaydis believe that Zayd ibn Ali, in his last hour, was betrayed by the people in Kufa.

 Zaydis reject anthropomorphism and instead take a rationalist approach to scriptural uses of anthropomorphic expressions, as illustrated in works such as the Kitāb al-Mustarshid by the 9th-century Zaydi imam al-Qasim al-Rassi.